Developing an OPS Application

 Original - Boundary loops

-The application sen sets boundary conditions:
+The application then sets boundary conditions:

 for (int i = 0; i < imax+2; i++)